gmp007/safira-ssa/README.md

 **Skill Advancement Forecasting and Intelligence for Readiness in Africa, Sub-Saharan Africa**

 SAFIRA-SSA is a policy-facing research package for measuring, forecasting, and comparing skills readiness in Sub-Saharan Africa in the age of artificial intelligence, automation, and workforce transformation.
-It provides a reproducible decision-support workflow for constructing the Skill Advancement Index (SAI), refreshing or reusing World Bank data, forecasting country trajectories, and generating diagnostics that can inform education, labour-market, digital-readiness, and workforce-development strategy.
+It provides a reproducible decision-support workflow for constructing the Skill Advancement Index (SAI), refreshing or reusing World Bank data, forecasting country trajectories, and generating diagnostics that can inform education, labor-market, digital-readiness, and workforce-development strategy.

 At its core, SAFIRA-SSA operationalizes the **Skill Advancement Index (SAI)**: a multidimensional index designed to capture the structural conditions that shape national workforce readiness.
-The framework combines internationally comparable World Bank indicators across foundational education, advanced and technical skills, digital readiness, and labour-market alignment.
+The framework combines internationally comparable World Bank indicators across foundational education, advanced and technical skills, digital readiness, and labor-market alignment.
 It then uses time-series forecasting to project country-level skill-readiness trajectories and generates diagnostic figures for comparing countries, pillars, regional patterns, and future trajectories.

-The package is designed for researchers, policymakers, development practitioners, education planners, labour-market analysts, and institutions interested in evidence-based skills strategy.
+The package is designed for researchers, policymakers, development practitioners, education planners, labor-market analysts, and institutions interested in evidence-based skills strategy.
 It is not intended to replace local knowledge or policy judgment.
 Instead, it provides a transparent analytical framework for asking sharper questions about where AI-era skills gaps are emerging, which readiness dimensions appear to constrain progress, and where targeted investments in education, digital infrastructure, and technical training may be most urgent.

 The package is organized for practical reuse: it can be installed with `pip install .`, controlled through a plain-text `safira.in` file, run from the command line, tested, used offline with packaged data, and refreshed online from the World Bank API when updated evidence is needed.